 The proper recognition of volunteers is an important component in any volunteer program, large or small.
-With ongoing issues relating to volunteer retention nationwide and in all types of organizations, UServeUtah encourages some form of appropriate volunteer recognition.
-To that end, the Commission is now awarding volunteer recognition certificates to Utahn’s for outstanding contributions to local communities.
+UServeUtah encourages some form of volunteer recognition to help address ongoing issues related to volunteer retention.
+To that end, the Commission awards Volunteer Recognition Certificates to Utahns for outstanding contributions to local communities.
 The Lt.
-Governor’s Volunteer Recognition Certificate is aimed at recognizing just a few of the many volunteers helping to make Utah a better state, while promoting and inspiring further ongoing volunteer efforts.
+Governor’s Volunteer Recognition Certificate aims to recognize just a few of the many volunteers who help make Utah a better state, while promoting and inspiring further ongoing volunteer efforts.

-The following criteria must be met for the volunteer to receive a Volunteer Recognition Certificate.
-All submissions must be accompanied by a narrative statement that describes the nominee’s community service activities and demonstrates how those activities address the community’s serious social problems.
-Narratives should no longer than 250 words.
-Volunteers with identical narratives will not be issued certificates.
+In order for a volunteer to receive a certificate, the submission must be accompanied by a narrative statement that describes the nominee’s community service activities and demonstrates how those activities address the community’s serious social problems.
+Narratives should be no longer than 250 words.
+Volunteers with identical, generic narratives will not be issued certificates.
 Please write unique narratives for each volunteer.
-One time volunteers are not eligible.
+One time or short-term volunteers (unless otherwise noted) are not eligible.

-Community Needs – The voluntary community service must address unmet human, educational, environmental or public safety needs.
+The service must address unmet human, educational, environmental or public safety needs.